assessment SERVICES

 Assignment of self-report instruments

-Internationally-normed Clinical Interview
+Internationally-developed Clinical Interview

-Receive your report upon full payment
+Receive your report upon completion of all assessment batteries.

 Assessment services are provided by clinical professional counselors who are certified specialists in Autism, ADHD, and telehealth services or clinical-trainees under their supervision.
 The specific qualifications of your assessment provider will be available as part of your report.